einarand/office-cleaner/README.md

 ### Technology
 Office cleaner is RESTful web application written in Java on the [Spring Boot](https://spring.io/projects/spring-boot) framework.
 The service listens to HTTP protocol on port 5000.
 See [API](#api) section below for details on how to use the service.
 Cleaning results are stored in a Postgres database.
-The defualt data database name is ```postgres```, but is configurable through [Environment](#environment) variables
+The default data database name is ```postgres```, but is configurable through [Environment](#environment) variables

 ## How to get started